rachsmithcodes/rachsmith.com/src/content/notes/paying-for-software-subscriptions-is-my-passion.md

 ---
 title: Paying for software subscriptions is my passion
 slug: paying-for-software-subscriptions-is-my-passion
-added: 2022-07-01 15:21
+added: 2022-07-01T05:21:00.000Z
-updated: 2022-07-01 15:21
+updated: 2022-07-01T05:21:00.000Z
-tags: [productivity]
+excerpt: >-
-excerpt: I think it is worth it to hand over money for software and apps that saves me time and effort, or improve my life in some way.
+  I think it is worth it to hand over money for software and apps that saves me time and effort, or improve my life in some way.
 publish: true
+tags:
+  - productivity
 ---

 I think it is worth it to hand over money for software and apps that saves me time and effort, or improve my life in some way.
 I have paid for one-off software, and have a number of ongoing subscriptions.
 Just off the top of my head, I can think of